Bleeding Gums Treatment Philadelphia, PA

 How can I strengthen my gums?

-The best way to strengthen your gums is to brush your teeth at least twice a day.
-Flossing daily is also important.
-We recommend scheduling regular dental appointments and refraining from smoking as well.
+Brushing your teeth at least twice a day and flossing daily are the best ways to strengthen your gums.
+We also recommend scheduling regular dental appointments and refraining from smoking.